-In 2011, Yvette and her team received an Eddie Award nomination from the American Cinema Editors (ACE) for their work on Whale Wars (Best Edited Non-Scripted Series).
-In 2017, she edited and produced John Singleton's L.A.
+In 2011, Yvette and her editorial team received an ACE Eddie nomination for their work on Whale Wars (Best Edited Reality Series).
+In 2017, she was an editor and post-production producer on John Singleton's L.A.
 Burning: The Riots 25 Years Later, which was nominated for an Emmy (Outstanding Documentary Special).

 Yvette is currently a Creative Executive at Wormhole Pictures, a company she co-founded with colleagues committed to telling stories that offer glimpses into unseen worlds (and a twist on their own).
-They are currently in pre-production for a feature film set to start production in 2026.
+They are in pre-production for a feature film set to start production in 2026.

 Download Yvette’s résumé here.